 However, the initial scientific findings do not provide enough follow-up to assess whether – and to what extent – e-cigarettes might be beneficial or harmful for health.
 Further data are needed in this regard and around usage and user trajectories: do e-cigarettes aid smoking cessation, or do they encourage addiction relapses?

 Since 2015, The French National Cancer Institute has been a major player in developing tobacco control research.
 Indeed, tobacco use is the leading preventable cancer-related death factor, making it a public health priority.
-INCa’s action in this field – particularly its research action – is reasserted in its ten-year anti-cancer strategy, with funding and support for research, scientific innovation, junior researchers; involvement in European initiatives,
+INCa’s action in this field – particularly its research action – is reasserted in its ten-year anti-cancer strategy, with funding and support for research, scientific innovation, junior researchers; involvement in European initiatives, and the provision of discussion opportunities with the scientific community to help disseminate knowledge.
+In this context, and to address the scientific and health challenges raised by e-cigarettes, INCa is organising – within the Addiction Fund – an international scientific meeting around e-cigarette research.

-on the French National Cancer Institute website
+Find more information on the French National Cancer Institute website:

 The French National Cancer Institute (INCa) is the French national health and scientific agency for cancer control and is in charge of monitoring the implementation of the nation’s Cancer Control Plan and the new 2021-2030 ten-year strategy that focuses on improving tobacco use prevention, limiting the after-effects of tobacco use, improving quality of life, fighting against cancers with a poor prognosis, and ensuring that progress in tobacco control benefits everyone.